joshuaar/trackerApp/README.md

 trackerApp
 ==========

-Helps computers find eachother.
+Helps computers find each other.
 Used with RUDP_Share